 - 3600m long runway with 45-meter width

 - Capacity and facilities for cargo and freight operations

 The new Eilat Airport terminal has been designed using materials which reflect the right natural beauty of the Timna Valley where the airport is located.
 Many term the airport Timna Airport in light of the location, yet the official name is Ramon International Airport.

-Ramon Airport is just 18 km north of Eilat and will eventually be served by a rail link but for the time being there will be shuttles from Ramon Airport to Eilat for the 10 minute journey to the city, Israel’s window onto the Red Sea.
+Ramon Airport is just 18 km north of Eilat and will eventually be served by a rail link but for the time being there will be shuttles from Ramon Airport to Eilat for the 10-minute journey to the city, Israel’s window onto the Red Sea.

-Because of its location at the head of the Red Sea, the Ramon Airport will also be a gateway for southern Jordan including the resort of Aqaba, and areas of Wadi Rum and Petra, as well as the Taba area of Sinai, in Egypt.
+Because of its location at the head of the Red Sea, the Ramon Airport is also a gateway for southern Jordan including the resort of Aqaba, and areas of Wadi Rum and Petra, as well as the Taba area of Sinai, in Egypt.
 And shuttle connections to both Jordan and Egypt are expected from Ramon Airport as the new airfield becomes a truly regional hub.